-However, the economic viability of the commercial fishing industry is not in the same positive condition.
+These same documents set out that the economic viability of the commercial fishing industry is not in the same positive condition.
 The Government recognises that some individual fishers are profitable but the overall viability of the industry has been negatively impacted by many factors - loss of fishing grounds, competition from cheap imports, increasing costs, excess fishing capacity, restrictive fishing regulations and the failure to issue fishing rights (shares) during 2004-07 with any link to a meaningful proportion of resource allocation.
-While some of these relate to the broader competitive business environment that the industry operates in, others are the cumulative impacts of managing a finite common property resource with competing stakeholder groups and also diverse views within a stakeholder group.
+While some of these relate to the broader competitive business environment that the industry operates in, others are the cumulative impacts of managing a finite common property resource with competing stakeholder groups, and diverse views within a stakeholder group.